RektangularStudios/novellia-sdk/README.md

 ## Who is the Novellia SDK for?

 This SDK is for developers who need to interact with the Novellia Platform's features:
-- rolling out your own replacement to the `novellia-dashboard`
+- rolling out your own replacement to the Novellia Dashboard
 - interacting with the Novellia DAO
   - submitting proposals
   - voting on proposals